 Family Capital with the support of PWC compiled the 750 ranking through extensive research of publicly available sources.
 Sourced material was independently verified and no source material was obtained from Family Capital or PWC’s client relationships.
 The ranking was based on revenues.

-To be considered a family business, Family Capital has selected only companies that are 20 years (from June 2019) and older.
+To be considered a family business, Family Capital has selected only companies that are 20 years and older.
 This 20-year time frame corresponds on average with a level of transition from first-generation control to at least some participation of the next generation of the family owners.